IntellectualMan/IntellectualManBot/README.md

 ![](doc_firefox.png)

-Copy and paste the big string of cookies into your cookies.txt file, and you should be good to go.
+Copy and paste the big string of cookies into your cookies.txt file, run IntellectualMan.py, and you should be good to go.